-USART: Universal Synchronous/ Asynchronous Receiver Transmitter The AT91FR4081 provides two identical, full-duplex, universal synchronous/asynchronous receiver/transmitters.
+USART: Universal Synchronous/ Asynchronous Receiver Transmitter The AT91R40008 microcontroller provides two identical, full-duplex, universal synchronous/asynchronous receiver/transmitters.

-Each USART has its own baud rate generator, and two dedicated Peripheral Data Controller channels.
+Each USART has its own baud rate generator and two dedicated Peripheral Data Controller channels.
 The data format includes a start bit, up to 8 data bits, an optional programmable parity bit and up to 2 stop bits.

-The USART also features a Receiver Timeout register, facilitating variable length frame support when it is working with the PDC, and a Time-guard register, used when interfacing with slow remote equipment.
+The USART also features a Receiver Time-out Register, facilitating variable length frame support when it is working with the PDC, and a Time-guard Register, used when interfacing with slow remote equipment.

-TC: Timer Counter
+TC: Timer/Counter

-The AT91FR4081 features a Timer Counter block that includes three identical 16-bit timer counter channels.
-Each channel can be independently programmed to perform a wide range of functions including frequency measurement, event counting, interval measurement, pulse generation, delay timing and pulse width modulation.
+The AT91R40008 microcontroller features a Timer/Counter block that includes three identical 16-bit Timer/Counter channels.
+It is possible to independently program each channel to perform a wide range of functions, including frequency measurement, event counting, interval measurement, pulse generation, delay timing and pulse width modulation.

-The Timer Counter can be used in Capture or Waveform mode, and all three counter channels can be started simultaneously and chained together.
+The Timer/Counter can be used in Capture or Waveform mode, and all three counter channels can be started simultaneously and chained together.